projectara/greybus-spec/source/special.rst

 requests it received before the Control Disconnecting Operation Request.
 Additionally, after sending the Control Disconnecting Response, the Interface shall continue to send responses to :ref:`Ping
 <greybus-protocol-ping-operation>` requests.
-However, the Interface
+However, after sending
-shall not send any data on the Connection other than responses to Ping requests after sending the Control Disconnecting Response.
+the Control Disconnecting Response, the Interface shall not send any data on the Connection other than responses to Ping requests.

 .. _control-disconnected: